MalmbergNilsPolimi/PACSWork/challenges/challenge3/README.md

 paraview data/solution.vtk
 ```

-Then on the ParaView window you can tick `Axes Grid` on properties and click `Apply`.
+Then on the ParaView window you can click on `Apply` on `Properties`.
+If nothing appear, check that you are displaying "solution" using "Surface" representation and 2D

 ## About changing boundary conditions
 To change boundary conditions, the user need to modify directly the function `void make_boundaries(std::vector<std::vector<double>>& U, int rank, int size)` in `src/utils.cpp`